How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 Web design Cambridge: what local trades are paying

 AJ Web Design is based in Cambridge and builds websites specifically for local trade businesses.
-Recent builds include Raquel NutriFit (nutrition coach) and Istanbul Barbers (barbershop) — both in Cambridge, both live within a week.
+Every site I build gets tested on a real phone before delivery — I check load speed, click-to-call, and how it looks on both iPhone and Android.
+Recent builds include Raquel NutriFit (nutrition coach) and Revive Massage Cambourne (massage therapy) — both live within a week.

 Frequently Asked Questions